-- a.
-If an I/A system is approved, the applicant will be required to submit a proposed monitoring and reporting plan to evaluate the performance of the system to the Board of Health for approval.
-This plan shall include a description of any long-term operational or maintenance requirements needed to keep the system operational, and any educational, financial assurance or other mechanism proposed to ensure effective long-term operation and maintenance. - b.
-Owners and operators of all I/A systems shall report the results of all operation, maintenance, and monitoring activities required by the foregoing provision or by the Department of Environmental Protection to the Truro Board of Health and to the Barnstable County Department of Health and Environment.
-Reporting must be performed in the manner specified by the Board of Health or in the form approved by the Barnstable County Department of Health and Environment and must occur within forty-eight hours after each maintenance or monitoring event. - c.
-The Board of Health requires that when a system operator performs a system inspection and finds that a sewage treatment technology has malfunctioning components which have compromised the system's ability to treat sewage as designed, the operator shall report on the system's status and any planned corrective action, including a proposed deadline for said corrective action, to the Truro Board of Health and the Barnstable County Department of Health and Environment within 48 hours of inspection. - d.
-If at any time a monitoring or maintenance report indicates that an I/A system needs corrective action, the Truro Board of Health may hold a hearing to determine corrective action is needed.
-If at such hearing, the Truro Board of Health determines that such system needs corrective action, it may take enforcement action, including but not limited to, an order to cease operation of said system or any other action otherwise necessary to protect public health, safety, welfare, and the environment. - e.
-I/A Systems that do not perform are required to be immediately evaluated by the licensed operator for the purpose of the inspector forming a diagnostic opinion of what corrective actions would address the non-performance.
+- a) If an I/A system is approved, the applicant will be required to submit a proposed monitoring and reporting plan to evaluate the performance of the system to the Board of Health for approval; this plan shall include a description of any long-term operational or maintenance requirements needed to keep the system operational, and any educational, financial assurance or other mechanism proposed to ensure effective long-term operation and maintenance. - b) Owners and operators of all I/A systems shall report the results of all operation, maintenance, and monitoring activities required by the foregoing provision or by the Department of Environmental Protection to the Truro Board of Health and to the Barnstable County Department of Health and Environment.
+Such reporting must be performed in the manner specified by the Board of Health or in the form approved by the Barnstable County Department of Health and Environment and must occur within forty-eight hours after each maintenance or monitoring event. - c) The Board of Health hereby further requires that when a system operator performs a system inspection and finds that a sewage treatment technology has malfunctioning components which have compromised the system's ability to treat sewage as designed, the operator shall report on the system's status and any planned corrective action, including a proposed deadline for said corrective action, to the Truro Board of Health and the Barnstable County Department of Health and Environment within 48 hours of inspection. - d) If at any time a monitoring or maintenance report indicates that an I/A system needs corrective action, the Truro Board of Health may hold a hearing to inquire as to whether corrective action is needed.
+If at such hearing, the Truro Board of Health determines that such system needs corrective action, it may take enforcement action, including but not limited to, an order to cease operation of said system or any other action otherwise necessary to protect public health, safety, welfare, and the environment. - e) I/A Systems that do not perform are required to be immediately evaluated by the licensed operator for the purpose of the inspector forming a diagnostic opinion of what corrective actions would address the non-performance. - f) Non-performance includes any I/A system that has been determined to be failing to protect public health and safety, and the environment, or an I/A system with equipment failure or an unresolved alarm event, or components that are not functioning as designed, or components that are not functioning in accordance with the manufacturers specifications, or a system that is in violation of the terms of its approval by the Truro Board of Health; or a system that is not achieving the total nitrogen standard in these regulations. - g) Non-performance requires written notification to the Truro Health Department within 48 hours receipt of lab test, along with a statement describing what corrective actions will be taken. - h) Corrective actions must be taken immediately (within 48 hours of a lab report or field test) to address performance that does not meet the standards as defined herein.